FaraneJalaliFarahani/Who-is-targeted/README.md

 # Who-is-targeted
 This is the code repository for the poster submitted at WebSci24.

-In our research, we are exploring the application of Llama-2-70B-chat for the purpose of identifying social groups.
-We utilize the following prompt based on chain of thought techniques to facilitate this investigation.
+In our research, we are exploring the application of Llama-2-70B-chat to identify social groups.
+We use the following prompt based on a chain of thought techniques to help this investigation.

+**The prompt used in our experiments:**

-"""Determine whether the text below contains mentions of social group.
+"""Determine whether the text below contains mentions of social groups.
 First, identify social groups based on this definition: Social groups are defined by two or more individuals who share some common characteristics.
 Commonalities shared by a social group include, for example, race, nationality, ethnicity, religion, gender, sexual orientation, socio-economic status, migration status, profession, family ties, and organizational and institutional ties.
 Second, do annotation for social groups starting with @@ and ending with ##.
 The answer is in the following format:
-The output starts with \<annotation\> and ends with \<\annotation\> and number of words in the output are equal to the number of words in the input.
+The output starts with \<annotation\> and ends with \<\annotation\> and the number of words in the output equals the number of words in the input.

 Below are some examples: